WolfTech-Innovations/WolfOS/README.md

 ## Legal Stuff:

-FoxOS is GPL Licensed and is managed by FoxOS Innovations.
+FoxOS is GPL Licensed and is managed by TechFox Innovations.
+(We have no corrolation or affilation with TechFox IT Services LLC)